Getting interviewed as a guest on a TV talk show or a video program is easy … or is it?

 2) Knowing the material that you are going to be interviewed about is another way to support coming across naturally.
 However, even if you have a list of “talking points” from the interviewer beforehand, don’t try to memorize what you will say, which can make you appear stiff and unnatural.
 Just answer the questions as you would in a regular (off-camera) conversation.

 3) This is related to the first point: Even if you aren’t afraid of cameras, lights and TV studios, most of the time you still don’t want to look into the cameras when they are rolling.
 Simply look at the interviewer (and not the cameras) in the same manner that you would anyone else you were having a conversation with.
 Note: There are certain instances when a person will intentionally look into the camera.
 For example, the host of the show “may” look into the camera to speak directly to the audience at the opening and the closing of the program, but that generally does not apply to a person being interviewed.
 Even if that were desired for some reason, you would be specifically requested to do so.

 4) The interviewer may have some notes during the discussion, but you won’t.
-Unless you are specifically required to cite a specific reference as part of your interview, don’t bring notes onto the set.
+Unless it’s necessary to cite a specific reference as part of your interview, don’t bring notes onto the set.
 The information you are imparting as part of a TV interview should come from your head (and heart), not prepared notes.
 In fact, bringing anything on the set can be distracting to the audience.
-For example, even if you are the author of a book, which is the subject of the interview, in many cases it will be the host that is asking the questions who will physically handle the book itself.
+For example, even if you are the author of a book, which is the subject of the interview, in many cases it will be the host who will physically handle the book itself and present it to the viewers.